-Find out more about BAFTA's scheme to financially support a selection of UK students in their study of film, television or games.
+BAFTA's scheme to financially support a selection of UK students in their study of film, television or games - now accepting applications.

 BAFTA Scholarship Programme

-Each year BAFTA opens applications to our Scholarships Programme, which assists talented UK nationals in need of financial support to study a post-graduate course in film, television or games in the UK.
-BAFTA scholarships eligible courses (Appendix I) (200 KB)
+The BAFTA Scholarship Programme will award scholarships to UK students in need of financial assistance to take a post-graduate course related to a career in film, television or games at an institution in the UK.
+View a list of eligible courses >

 About the Scholarships

-If you have any questions about the BAFTA Scholarship Programme you might find an answer in our FAQs document: FAQs for BAFTA Hong Kong Scholarship Programme 2014 (20.9 KB)
+If you have any questions about the BAFTA Scholarship Programme you might find an answer in our FAQs document.

 - See the full list of 2014 scholarship recipients >